GazzolaLab/PyElastica/docs/guide/workflow.md

 integrate(timestepper, SystemSimulator, final_time, total_steps)
 ```

+More documentation on timestepper and integrator is included [here](../api/time_steppers.rst)

 <h2>8.
 Post Process</h2>

 Once the simulation ends, it is time to analyze the data.
 If you defined a callback function, the data you outputted in available there (i.e. `callback_data_rod1`), otherwise you can access the final configuration of your system through your rod objects.
 For example, if you want the final position of one of your rods, you can get it from `rod1.position_collection[:]`.